FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 6. Add a python virtual environment. `Ctrl-Shift-P` > `Python: Create Environment`.
 Just use the defaults.
 Open a new terminal with ``ctrl-shift-` `` or `Ctrl-Shift-P` > `Create Terminal` and make sure it is in the python virtual environment.
 It will start with a green "(.venv)".
 If there are executionPolicy errors, you will need to elevate the permissions for Powershell.
 Instructions [here](https://tecadmin.net/powershell-running-scripts-is-disabled-system/) (copied [here](https://github.com/FLL-Team-24277/Master-Program-Fall-2023/blob/main/help/config/executionPolicyError.md).)
 7. `pip install -r .\requirements.txt` (should do the same thing as `pip install pybricks==3.3.0a5`, `pip install pybricksdev` and `pip install black`).
 8. Create a new python file, named `teamMemberName-test-mission.py`, copy and paste the code below, and save it, but don't try to run it just yet.
 Wait for step 13 below.
 Note that after saving the file, the python Black Formatter should correct the "incorrect" spacing around the equals signs and commas.
 9. Commit the changes, and push.
 It will probably prompt for github registration/login and then sync all files.
-This link may help: https://pages.nist.gov/git-novice-MSE/08-collab/
+This link may help: https://pages.nist.gov/git-novice-MSE/08-collab/.
+It may also ask you to set your git username and email.
+Open a terminal and run these two commands:

+Set your username:
+`git config --global user.name "FIRST_NAME LAST_NAME"`

+Set your email address:
+`git config --global user.email "MY_NAME@example.com"`
 10. Install pybricks on each robot at https://beta.pybricks.com/.
 If the computer has never connected to a pybricks hub, you will probably need to manually install the USB drivers.
 Name the robot at this time.
 Avoid spaces and special characters in the robot name.
 Put a label sticker on the top of the robot with the robot name.
 11. Create a User environment variable for the robot name.
 Set the variable `robotName` to the name of the robot.
 This should allow the keyboard binding and tasks to recognize the robot by name.
 Restart VS Code and open a new terminal and then test it with `echo $env:robotName`.
 12. Last step, I promise!
 Add a keyboard shortcut to run the programs that we write. `Ctrl-Shift-P` > `Preferences: Open Keyboard Shortcuts (JSON)`.
 Edit the JSON to add the keyboard shortcut to run the task.
 Paste in the code below at the bottom of keybindings.json.